The P0340 error code relates to the camshaft sensor.

-If you want to retrieve the error codes stored in the PCM you will need to use an OBD2 scanner.
-Most of the problems with error P0340 are related to the camshaft wiring and sensors.
-Firstly, inspect the wiring from the camshaft sensor to the PCM and check for corrosion or lose wires.
+If you want to retrieve the error codes stored in the PCM, you must use an OBD2 scanner.
+Most problems with error P0340 are related to the camshaft wiring and sensors.
+First, examine the wiring from the camshaft sensor to the PCM and check for corrosion or loose wires.

-Next, check the camshaft position sensor for any damage.
-Sensors start malfunctioning when they are corroded with dirt.
-You can clean these with a special sensor cleaning spray.
-Spray the sensors and then leave them to dry before reinstalling them.
+Next, check the camshaft position sensor for damage.
+Sensors start to fail if they are corroded by dirt.
+You can clean them with a special sensor cleaning spray.
+Spray the sensors and then allow them to dry before you install them again.

-It is also good to check that the sensors are receiving the right voltage.
-This requires a scan tool or an oscilloscope to read this.
-If the readings are above what is recommended you will need to replace the sensors.
-If all is well or replaced but you still have an error P0340 then the problem could be with the PCM itself.
-Like most computer elements, the PCM has been programmed to carry out its tasks.
-But, with time the system develops error codes that can only be sorted by reprogramming the device.
+It is also good to check that the sensors receive the correct voltage.
+This requires a scan tool or an oscilloscope to read.
+If the readings are above the recommended values, you must replace the sensors.
+If everything is fine or has been replaced, but you still have error P0340, the problem may be with the PCM itself.
+Like most computer elements, the PCM has been programmed to do its job.
+But over time, the system develops error codes that can only be corrected by reprogramming the unit.

-Error P0340 is there to notify the car owner that their car has problems with the camshaft positioning sensors.
-The sensors are installed to communicate to the PCM on the rotational speed of the camshaft.
+Error P0340 is used to inform the car owner that their car has problems with the camshaft position sensors.
+The sensors are installed to tell the PCM the rotational speed of the camshaft.
 This information is used by the PCM to determine the fuel injection and ignition timing.

-The wrong timing leads to misfires and fuel inefficiencies.
-If you have a faulty sensor then expect the fuel injector and ignition sparks to be off.
+The wrong timing leads to misfiring and fuel inefficiency.
+If you have a defective sensor, you must expect the fuel injector and ignition spark to be switched off.
 The check engine light often accompanies error P0340.
-To fix the problem, ensure that the camshaft position sensors are working and receiving the right voltage.
-You can clean dirty sensors while replacing worn out wires.
-It is important that you fix error P0340 the moment it arises as it will lead to further engine problems.
+To correct the problem, make sure that the camshaft position sensors are working and receiving the correct voltage.
+You can clean dirty sensors while replacing worn wires.
+It is important that you correct error P0340 at the moment it occurs, as it will cause further engine problems if you don’t.